Paw-Namics/paw-namics.github.io/README.md

 While we're working on the main site, learn more about us below:

-# Introducing Pawnamics: The Ultimate Guide for Pet Owners
+# Introducing Pawnamics: The Ultimate Pet Portal

 ## The Convenience of a Single Portal for All Your Pet Needs